-Body Found In White Marsh; Police Investigating As Homicide
+Body Found In White Marsh Initially Thought To Be Halloween Decoration, Police Say

 WHITE MARSH, Md.
-(WJZ) — Baltimore County Police are on the scene of a homicide in the 11400 block of Philadelphia Road in White Marsh.
+(WJZ) — Baltimore County Police are investigating after a body was found on the side of a closed-down bar in White Marsh.

 Police said a person was driving in the area around 7:50 a.m. when they saw something in the parking lot of the former Rustic Inn.
 At first, the person reportedly thought it was a Halloween decoration but later realized it was a body.